 As a site admin, you are able to change and update the static pages in Citizen Space (such as the homepage text, policy pages in the footer, and some other site-wide pages).

 To edit them, you need to be logged in and to find the 'Pages' link along your admin bar.

 The Pages link shows you the list of pages that you can edit (these may appear in a different order in your own site):

 The pages you can change are listed below.
 Select each one to be taken to the section in this article that explains what that page is and how to update it.

 - "More help" section of the admin support page

-This allows you to change the text which appears on the homepage of your Citizen Space site and which introduces your consultation hub.
+This allows you to change the text which appears on the homepage of your Citizen Space site.

 This page appears at the end of every online survey you run on Citizen Space.
 It contains the button for people to confirm that they wish to submit their response.
 The page also gives people the option to provide their email address (if they haven't done so already) to receive a copy of their response.

 The editable part of this page is the text which appears above the 'Submit Response' button.
 If you edit what this says, this will be updated for all online surveys and consultations you run.

 NB: This is different to the completion message, which is the page a respondent sees after they have submitted their response.
 The completion message can be edited in the Online Survey Settings for each consultation.